mithunpariyarath/OOPSCRUD-SKELETON/README.md

  Note: The contact entries are auto generated values.
 Didn't used any routers or .HTACCESS mods to implement MVC.

 Designed as a Single Page CRUD Module using Jquery and Ajax.
-On Backed used Model(db) View(index) Controller(action) approach.
+On Backend used Model(db) View(index) Controller(action) approach.

 # Screenshot